-Micro-abrasive blasting, or ‘MicroBlasting’, is sandblasting on a micro-scale.
-It is designed to refine and alter small parts, intricate geometries, and delicate compositions.
-MicroBlasting is used on parts as small as a grain of rice to as large as a basketball.
+MicroBlasting is shorthand for a process known as micro-precision sandblasting and micro-abrasive blasting.
+It is sandblasting on a micro-scale and used to refine and alter surfaces on small, delicate, and high-value parts.
+MicroBlasting technology is designed to benefit parts as small as a grain of rice to as large as a basketball.

 The MicroBlasting process requires two primary components: very fine abrasive and dry, compressed air.
-A micro-abrasive blaster mixes air and abrasive and sends the mixture through a small, focused nozzle at a high velocity.
+A micro-precision sandblaster mixes air and abrasive and sends the mixture through a small, focused nozzle at a high velocity.
 Unlike traditional sandblasting, a micro-abrasive stream is easy to control and delivers pinpoint accuracy.

 How Fine and How Small?